Laughlin/Bullhead International Airport: Aircraft Rescue and Firefighting Department

-In October 1991, Station 4 was opened at the Laughlin/Bullhead International Airport and was manned full-time by the Bullhead City Fire Department.
+In October 1991, Station 4 was opened at the Laughlin/Bullhead International Airport and was staffed full-time by the Bullhead City Fire Department.
 In 1997, the Mohave County Airport Authority (MCAA) elected to establish its own Aircraft Rescue and Firefighting (ARFF) department in order to currently maintain an ARFF Index of "B".
-This department currently employs six firefighters and the station is manned twenty-four hours a day, seven days a week.
+This department currently employs six firefighters, and the station is staffed twenty-four hours a day, seven days a week.
 In September 2011, the Mohave County Airport Authority was awarded two airport improvement grants totaling $7.6 million from the Federal Aviation Administration.
 One of these grants was for construction of a new ARFF facility and the purchase of a new 2013 Oshkosh Striker ARFF apparatus.

 Aircraft

 For the 12-month period ending December 31, 2016, the airport had 26,726 aircraft operations, an average of 73 per day: 23% general aviation, 9% air taxi, 4% scheduled commercial, and 64% military.
 At that time there were 22 aircraft based at this airport: 69% single-engine, 17% helicopter, 14% multi-engine, and 0% jet.